fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 ## Required steps

-To properly format math, text, and links across the pages we need to use ReST.
-Some of our existing documentation may have to be converted from Markdown to ReST, e.g. the terminology page.
+1. Get GitHub Pages page/repository up and running
+1. Set up CI to deploy current documentation there automatically
+1. Set up CI to make documentation changes viewable, i.e. the generated HTML pages need to be visible (CircleCI)
+1. Establish webpage section as outlined above (Quickstart, User guide, etc.)
+1. Convert existing content, including reformatting markdown as ReST.
+    - We already have the examples gallery thanks to Adrin's work on sphinx-gallery: https://fairlearn.readthedocs.io/en/latest/index.html There will be plenty of work to convert existing notebooks to case studies (or user guides) as mentioned in earlier sections.
+If this is very laborious we can consider shortcuts for the short-term such as linking to GitHub notebooks, or using a Jupyter plugin for sphinx.
+    - Related: Document notebook development process (see separate section below)
+1. Write remaining content for all of them.

-We need to find a way to present the dashboard in a website where it can't be interactive.
+1. We need to find a way to present the dashboard in a website where it can't be interactive.
 Perhaps with screenshots for the user guides, but the case studies are downloadable as Jupyter notebooks.
-[Could we perhaps pre-calculate all metrics and show the interactive dashboard in the case studies?]
+[Could we perhaps pre-calculate all metrics and show the interactive dashboard in the example notebooks?
+There may be a sphinx extension for typescript]

-We already have the examples gallery thanks to Adrin's work on sphinx-gallery: https://fairlearn.readthedocs.io/en/latest/index.html
-There will be plenty of work to

-- convert existing notebooks to case studies (or user guides)
-- write all user guides
-- write the installation guide
+1. integrate landing page (will be provided by a designer), everything else from the Fairlearn project repositories
+1. add style template from ?
+1. deploy through fairlearn.org
+    - check that all pages are reachable through fairlearn.org
+    - https for fairlearn.org (currently only http works)
+    - remove API doc from readthedocs
+1. ensure the navigation from homepage to the other sections works
+    - manual testing?
+    - automated testing? (also check for broken links)
+1. Add an example notebook to show how to use estimators from various packages with our mitigation techniques.

 The repository structure should look similar to [what scikit-learn has](https://github.com/scikit-learn/scikit-learn/tree/master/doc):